abbeygirl/nzedb/Contributing-Code-For-Beginners-to-Git(hub).md

 `git push origin dev-<git-user-name>-<feature/fix-name>`

-On your github repository page you should now see a "Compare & Send Pull Request" button.
+On your github repository page you should now see a green "Compare & Send Pull Request" button.
 After using this button you need to use the Edit button to ensure the correct branches are compared.
 Place your fork and branch on one side and nZEDb's fork and dev branch on the other. e.g.

 `Fork:<git-user-name>/nZEDb  Branch:<feature/fix-name>  ==>  Fork:nZEDb/nZEDb  Branch:nZEDb/dev`